moonstone1024/ptd-tool-binaryeater/README.md

 ## Disclaimer

 This tool was provided by binaryeater as-is for free use. moonstone1024 is the relayer for this utility.

-No support from moonstone1024 will be given for this utility. binaryeater is no longer contactable.
+No support from moonstone1024 will be given for this utility.

+binaryeater is no longer contactable.

+All mentions of "I" in the main text will refer to binaryeater/

+## Main text begins here

 A tool for dealing with PTD related data files.

 Currently it can decode

 * MD (stands for Master Data?) files